gazaskygeeks/Coding-Foundations-course/coursebook/session-18/README.md

 # Session 18: Introduction to DOM

-Welcome to the seventh session of the Javascript, you will learn about DOM and Local Storage in javascript.
+Welcome to the eighth session of the Javascript, you will learn about DOM and Local Storage in javascript.

 ## **[Learning Outcomes](./learning-outcomes.md)**